 In April we make our first visit to the Queen Elizabeth Hall at the Southbank Centre.
 We are delighted and privileged to have been approached to collaborate with the Fukushima Youth Sinfonietta, talented young musicians from the area of Japan most severely affected by the tsunami that struck in 2011.
 In a life-changing project, working with young people through the power of music to overcome such a disaster and to re-build their lives, these students will travel to the UK, and the highlight of their journey is this performance at Queen Elizabeth Hall.
 We are thrilled to be able to mentor them, supporting their emerging talent, and we are most excited to bring this inspirational project to life for these young Japanese people.

 Paris has long been a city that attracted musicians to seek new inspiration and our concert celebrates Mozart and Stravinsky, who moved there, alongside Paris’s own native composers such as Saint-Saëns and Ravel.
 It is a privilege to be able to feature this treasure-trove of fabulous music: Mozart’s highly successful Paris Symphony, Ravel’s wonderfully coloured choreographic poem LaValse, Saint-Saëns’s Introduction and Rondo Capriccioso, full of vivacity and daring writing, and Stravinsky’s ballet Petrushka, full of excitement and the most wonderful Parisian atmosphere.

-We are delighted to have just released our debut CD on the Signum Classics label featuring Franck’s Symphonique Variations and piano concertos by Saint-Saëns and Stephen Goss, performed by Emmanuel Despax.
+We are delighted to have just released our debut CD on the Signum Classics label featuring Franck’s Variations Symphoniques and piano concertos by Saint-Saëns and Stephen Goss, performed by Emmanuel Despax.
 I am very excited to bring such wonderful music to you.